ghostbyte-dev/ghostbyte-website/_posts/aws-image-gallery.md

 	})
 )
 ```

-Now as we have all the parts in place here is the hole code for our lambda function where we will create a thumbnail and a medium sized image for each image.
+Now as we have all the parts in place here is the whole code for our lambda function where we are creating a thumbnail and a medium sized image for each uploaded image.

 ```javascript
 import { S3Client, GetObjectCommand, PutObjectCommand } from "@aws-sdk/client-s3";
 import sharp from "sharp";